 Christ reveals Himself as the one given authority as Son of Man.

 Then three further angels begin their task.
 These either say things to the Son of Man or to one another.
 The first comes out of the temple in heaven, clearly with a word from God, to call the Son of Man to reap the harvest of the earth.
-This would correspond to the parable of the wheat and the tares in Matthew 13:36-43.
 Then another angel comes out of the heavenly temple with a sharp sickle, and yet another angel, coming from the altar, (the place where the souls of the martyred saints had been heard calling for vengeance in chapter 6), and called the other angel to cut off the clusters of grapes from the vine of the earth.
 Now if Christ is the true and heavenly vine, John 15, this vine of the earth must be the Antichrist, and the clusters of fruit on his branches are those who are confederate with him.
 The clusters are fully ripe for judgement, and they are cast into the great winepress of the wrath of God.
 In other words, are gathered together for Armageddon.

 The final scene in this fifth revelation is in 15:1-4, the sight of those who have overcome the antichrist safely home in heaven singing in triumph the song of Moses and the song of the Lamb.
 The latter celebrated the destruction of God’s enemies at the Red Sea, and the former was written by Moses to caution the people about rebellion, (into which a large part of the nation will fall during the tribulation as they worship the Antichrist), but also to foretell the day when God would say “If I whet My glittering sword, and My hand take hold on judgement; I will render vengeance to Mine enemies, and will reward them that hate me”, Deuteronomy 32:41.